 Just because you wrapped your custom framed wedding photos or fine art paintings in bubble wrap and used sturdy picture boxes for packing does not mean that these pieces will automatically be safe in transport.
 To move framed art safely, the art needs to be placed in a good location for transport.
 Be mindful of where the artwork is at all times.
 Don’t stack other boxes on top of the artwork, make sure the picture boxes are secure, and keep the boxes away from the elements.

 A regular storage unit often will not do.
 If you need to store your art for an extended amount of time before you move it, you should look for a storage facility that specializes in storing art.
 These facilities will be climate-controlled to keep temperature fluctuations from causing damage.
 They will also be more secure than typical storage units which are generally unstaffed.

 Especially with expensive framed fine art, a typical moving company may not want to touch your artwork.
 It is too much of a liability for them.
 Even if they do agree to move your art, it is a risk.
 They may not know how to pack framed art for moving correctly.
 While they can move furniture and appliances, fine art requires a higher level of care.
 Not every mover will be careful, and you could risk damage to your pieces.

 Hire Art Professionals

 By far the best way to move framed art is to hire an art professional to take care of it for you.
 Experienced art movers know how to safely pack, crate, and ship artwork so that it leaves undamaged and arrives in your new location in the same condition in which it left.

-At Rosenbaum Framing, we offer professional art shipping and packing to ensure that your artwork arrives safely to your desired location in the same condition.
+Through the Rosenbaum Art Services division, we offer professional art shipping and packing to ensure that your artwork arrives safely to your desired location in the same condition.
 We also provide climate-controlled storage and warehousing options in case you need us to hold on to your art for a longer duration.